Home

 The MIT PSE seminar series is an event hosted by the MIT Process Systems Engineering Laboratory, led by Prof. Richard Braatz and Prof. Sungho Shin.
 This series features talks by leading researchers in the field of process systems engineering, covering a wide range of topics such as process control, process design, optimization, machine learning, data analytics, and their applications in diverse areas.
 Open to the public, the seminar series offers a great opportunity to learn about the latest research in process systems engineering.
 We hope to see you at the next seminar!

-How to receive Zoom link
+How to attend

-Subscribe to our mailing list.
+Subscribe to our mailing list to receive invitations with Zoom links.

 Logistics

-- When: Thursdays, 2:00-3:00 PM or 3:00-4:00 ET, during Spring and Fall Semesters
+- When: Thursdays, 2:00-3:00 PM, during Spring and Fall Semesters

 - Where: MIT E17-517 and via Zoom (link provided in the seminar announcement)